omedalus/turnleft/README.md

 to permit the rise of biological life in the first place anyway).
 If nature was less linear, i.e. more chaotic and unpredictable, with events occurring through unseen antecedents or possibly with no antecedents whatsoever, then intelligence wouldn't be useful to evolve because it would be futile.
-It is only within this narrow band of predictability that mammalian intelligence, up to and including Homo sapiens, could arise.
+It is only within this narrow band of predictability that animal intelligence, up to and including Homo sapiens, could arise.

 Therefore, the pigeon *must* assume that *something **causes** the door to get unlocked*, and that this